 When Does the Limitations Period Begin?

-The general rule is that the “clock” on the statute of limitations does not start to run until the plaintiff discovers–or should have discovered through reasonable efforts–when they might have a legal claim against the defendant.
+The general rule is that the “clock” on the statute of limitations doesn’t being until the plaintiff discovers, or should have discovered through reasonable efforts when they might have a legal claim against the defendant.
 In some types of personal injury cases, this starting point is not always immediately clear.
 For example, if you are a victim of medical malpractice, you may not learn your doctor did anything wrong until weeks or months after the negligent act occurred.